Telford man found not guilty over 100mph Shrewsbury car case

 The jury in Mr Palmer's trial was shown CCTV footage of a man getting into the car's driver seat earlier that night, and a police officer had told the court that he believed it to be Mr Palmer.

-Mr Palmer, of Hammer Fields, Woodside, denied the offence and said the man in the footage was a friend of his, and that he had in fact been in bed at the time.
+Mr Palmer, of Woodside, Telford, denied the offence and said the man in the footage was a friend of his, and that he had in fact been in bed at the time.

 After deliberating for a little over three hours, a jury found him not guilty of dangerous driving as well as two other offences relating to an imitation gun and cannabis that were found in the car.